-Believe it or not it's October already, and for illustrators that means it's time to get pull out your pens for Inktober.
-If you're not familiar with Inktober, it's an annual challenge created by Jake Parker that calls on artists to create an ink-based drawing every day of the month and share their creations on Twitter and Instagram with the hashtag #Inktober2017.
+Believe it or not it's October next week, and for illustrators that means it's time to pull out your pens for Inktober.
+If you're not familiar with Inktober, it's an annual challenge created by Jake Parker (opens in new tab) that calls on artists to create an ink-based drawing every day of the month and share their creations on Twitter and Instagram with the hashtag #inktober #inktober2018.

-We're still admiring the amazing Inktober 2016 artists who made the whole challenge look effortless, but if you're struggling to get going with Inktober, or if you need a creative pick-me-up, we've put together some tips to help you on your way.
+We're still admiring the amazing Inktober 2017 artists (opens in new tab) who made the whole challenge look effortless, but if you're struggling to get going with Inktober, or if you need a creative pick-me-up, as well as reading our tips on how to get started with ink drawing (opens in new tab), we've put together some tips to help you on your way.

 01. Follow the prompts

-He reveals that each day of the month is assigned a single word prompt to provide the starting point for an illustration.
-These include a range of ideas, such as shy, mysterious, and juicy.
+Each day of the month is assigned a single word prompt to provide the starting point for an illustration.
+These include a range of ideas, such as swollen, gift, muddy.
 Of course you don't have to stick to these prompts, but they're there if you need them.
-You could also check out our article on 20 ways to overcome creative block for inspiration.
+You can also make your own list of prompts.
+If you're stuck, check out our article on 20 ways to overcome creative block (opens in new tab) for inspiration.

 02. Browse the hashtag

 If the official prompts aren't working for you, there's always the hashtag to explore for inspiration.
-Simply chuck #Inktober into the Twitter search box and you'll instantly get a glimpse into how other illustrators are tackling the challenge.
+Simply type #Inktober (opens in new tab) or #Inktober2018 (opens in new tab) into the Twitter or Instagram search box and you'll instantly get a glimpse into how other illustrators are tackling the challenge.

 Not only that, but you get to browse social media and not feel guilty that you're wasting time when you should be drawing.
 It's a win-win.
 Don't forget to comment on pieces you like with words of encouragement: the support goes a long way to helping other artists persevere.